iamsiddharthdas/githack/README.md

-## 🐍 GitHub Contribution Graph Commit Pattern Generator + Snake Animation
+##  GitHub Contribution Graph Commit Pattern Generator + Snake Animation

 This repository auto-generates commit activity using a coordinate system to simulate shapes on your GitHub contribution graph.
-It also uses github workflow to render your contribution activity as an animated Snake 🐍.
+It also uses github workflow to render your contribution activity as an animated Snake.

 <br>